cmcohen89/Test-Driven-Development-IN-SPACE/README.md

 Clone the GitHub repository from the button below.

-In this assessment, you will be implementing a model of celestial bodies, astronauts, and spaceships based solely on test specs and your TDD/OOP skills.
+In this assessment, you will be implementing a model of celestial bodies, spaceships, and astronauts based solely on test specs and your TDD/OOP skills.

 Read the specs carefully to understand the requirements and file structure of the project.
 About halfway through the spec you will start